-E-GOVERNMENT AS A COMPLEX SOCIAL PHENOMENON
+2. E-GOVERNMENT AS A COMPLEX SOCIAL PHENOMENON

 E-government has been recognized as capable of promoting change in government settings (Heeks, 1999; Kraemer & King, 2003).
-Information technologies have the potential not only to improve the quality of services, but also to produce cost savings and make government policies and programs more effective (Bourquard, 2003; Dawes, Pardo, & DiCaterino, 1999; Garson, 2004; Gartner, 2000).
-However, scholars and practitioners think information technologies (IT) in general and electronic government in particular have not yet accomplished the promise of a more efficient, effective, and democratic public administration (Cook, LaVigne, Pagano,

-Dawes, & Pardo, 2002; Davies, 2004; Garson, 2004).
+Information technologies have the potential not only to improve the quality of services, but also to produce cost savings and make government policies and programs more effective (Bourquard, 2003; Dawes et al., 1999; Garson, 2004; Gartner, 2000).
+However, scholars and practitioners think information technologies (IT) in general and electronic government in particular have not yet accomplished the promise of a more efficient, effective, and democratic public administration (M. E. Cook et al., 2002; Davies, 2004; Garson, 2004).
 In fact, the failure rate of these projects is extremely high.
 Heeks (2003) estimates that the failure rate of e-government projects could be as high as 85%.
-Despite the high rate of failure, government spending in e-government projects has continually increased in the last few years and was estimated to surpass \$6.2 billion in 2005 (Gartner, 2000).
+Despite the high rate of failure, government spending in e-government projects has continually increased in the last few years and is estimated to surpass \$5.8 billion in 2009 (Pulliam, 2005).